-Below we'll walk you through the four different types of Blood Resonance in Bloodhunt, the effects that each one bestows upon you, and which are the best types of blood for each vampire type.
+Below we'll walk you through the five different types of Blood Resonance in Bloodhunt, the effects that each one bestows upon you, and which are the best types of blood for each vampire type.
 We'll also explain how to increase the number of Blood Resonance points you can obtain over the course of a match.

 On this page: